 Which is why in advertising agencies, we love to measure outputs instead.

 Agency outputs (ie creativity, ingenuity, technical wizardry and planning cleverness) are far easier to evaluate than the contributions that the work has to actual client business outcomes.

 Despite this clients will often clamour for performance based remuneration deals from their agencies.

 I'm oft to remark that if it were possible then Y&R London should still be receiving a performance based royalty from Heinz Beans for the work of their then deputy creative director, the young Maurice Drake, who penned the famous tagline 'Beanz Meanz Heinz' over a couple of pints of a lunchtime back in 1967.

 The fact is that the effects of great advertising often take a long time to unfold.

 And many other factors other than the advertising will affect brand performance.

 (The effects of shit advertising tend to reveal themselves much sooner, of course).

-Even the planners effectiveness awards, known as Effies, are no more precise and for the most part only describe shorter term effectiveness, and often forced to rely on qual/quant research of highly dubious methodology (such is the ineptitude of our market research cousins, but that's another topic for another time.)
+Even the planners effectiveness awards, known as Effies, are no more precise, for the most part only describe shorter term effectiveness, and are often forced to rely on qual/quant research of highly dubious methodology (such is the ineptitude of our market research cousins, but that's another topic for another time.)

 Perhaps you have been following the ad scam kerfuffle over at Aussie media commentator website mUmBRELLA.